Oskar Neumann: Im Schatten des Todes

-Neumann was the author of a postwar memoir, Im Schatten des Todes: Ein Tatsachenbericht vom Schicksalskampf des slovakischen Judentums ("In the shadow of death: A report on Slovakian Jewry's battle with fate"), which was published in German and Hebrew in Israel in 1956.
-He dedicated the book to his mother, Friederike Neumann; his in-laws, Isidor and Julie Knoepfelmacher; Gisi Fleischmann, leader of the Bratislava Working Group; and the 70,000 martyrs of Slovakian Jewry who died in the camps and gas chambers.
+Neumann was the author of a postwar memoir, Im Schatten des Todes: Ein Tatsachenbericht vom Schicksalskampf des slovakischen Judentums ("In the shadow of death: A report on Slovak Jewry's battle with fate"), which was published in German and Hebrew in Israel in 1956.
+He dedicated the book to his mother, Friederike Neumann; his in-laws, Isidor and Julie Knoepfelmacher; Gisi Fleischmann, leader of the Bratislava Working Group; and the 70,000 martyrs of Slovak Jewry who died in the camps and gas chambers.

 The Holocaust historian Raul Hilberg alleged that the failure to translate Neumann's book into English could be traced to the taboo of examining the activity of Jewish Councils during the Holocaust.
 Hilberg argued that they "became a German tool".
 He wrote of Neumann's book: "Take another taboo: Jewish Councils.
 In Israel, a publisher in Tel Aviv had in his possession a memoir, four hundred pages long, written by Oskar Neumann.
 The only such memoir that exists—to my knowledge—of one of the chiefs of the Slovak Judenrat, the Ústredňa Židov.
 That book was published in German.
 It was published in Hebrew.
 But never in English.
 English-language publishers refused the request to translate and publish this book."

 After the war

 After the war, Neumann became the chair of the Histadrut (the socialist Zionist labour movement) in Czechoslovakia.
-He emigrated to Palestine in 1946, where he led the Association of Czechoslovakian Immigrants.
+He emigrated to Palestine in 1946, where he led the Association of Czechoslovak Immigrants.
 He died in Israel in 1981.